10x-Engineers/riscv-ci-partners/mkdocs_src/docs/Software_Developer_Guide.md

 This process requires GitHub credentials of owner of repository on which the webhook is to be set.
 These credentials can be safely added to jenkins without anyone (even administrator) seeing the passwords as follows.

-- We will provide you the credentials on the provided email.
+- We will provide you with jenkins credentials on the provided email.
 - Login with provided credentials.
 - Click on the drop down near user profile as shown in image below.